-"FOURTH: That, effective upon the effective time of this Certificate of Amendment to Restated Certificate of Incorporation (this "Certificate of Amendment") with the Secretary of State of the State of Delaware (the "Effective Time"), a one-for-[] 1 reverse stock split of the Corporation's common stock, \$0.001 par value per share (the "Common Stock"), shall become effective, pursuant to which each [] 1 shares of Common Stock outstanding and held of record by each stockholder of the Corporation (including treasury shares) immediately prior to the Effective Time shall be reclassified and combined into one validly issued, fully paid and nonassessable share of Common Stock automatically and without any action by the holder thereof upon the Effective Time and shall represent one share of Common Stock from and after the Effective Time (such reclassification and combination of shares, the "Reverse Stock Split").
-The par value of the Common Stock following the Reverse Stock Split shall remain at \$0.001 per share.
+"FOURTH: That, effective upon the effective time of this Certificate of Amendment to Restated Certificate of Incorporation (this "Certificate of Amendment") with the Secretary of State of the State of Delaware (the "Effective Time"), a one-for-[11] reverse stock split of the Corporation's common stock, \$0.001 par value per share (the "Common Stock"), shall become effective, pursuant to which each [1] shares of Common Stock outstanding and held of record by each stockholder of the Corporation (including treasury shares) immediately prior to the Effective Time shall be reclassified and combined into one validly issued, fully paid and nonassessable share of Common Stock automatically and without any action by the holder thereof upon the Effective Time and shall represent one share of Common Stock following the Reverse Stock Split shall remain at \$0.001 per share.
 No fractional shares of Common Stock shall be issued as a result of the Reverse Stock Split and, in lieu thereof, upon surrender after the Effective Time of a certificate or book entry position which formerly represented shares of Common Stock that were issued and outstanding immediately prior to the Effective Time, any person who would otherwise be entitled to a fractional share of Common Stock as a result of the Reverse Stock Split, following the Effective Time, shall be entitled to receive a cash payment equal to the fraction of a share of Common Stock to which such holder would otherwise be entitled multiplied by the closing price per share of the Common Stock on the Nasdaq Capital Market at the close of business on the date of the Effective Time.